Transmission electron microscopy: Contrast formation

 The contrast between two adjacent areas in a TEM image can be defined as the difference in the electron densities in image plane.
 Due to the scattering of the incident beam by the sample, the amplitude and phase of the electron wave change, which results in amplitude contrast and phase contrast, correspondingly.
 Most images have both contrast components.

 Amplitude–contrast is obtained due to removal of some electrons before the image plane.
 During their interaction with the specimen some of electrons will be lost due to absorption, or due to scattering at very high angles beyond the physical limitation of microscope or are blocked by the objective aperture.
 While the first two losses are due to the specimen and microscope construction, the objective aperture can be used by operator to enhance the contrast.

 Figure on the right shows a TEM image (a) and the corresponding diffraction pattern (b) of Pt polycrystalline film taken without an objective aperture.
 In order to enhance the contrast in the TEM image the number of scattered beams as visible in the diffraction pattern should be reduced.
 This can be done by selecting a certain area in the back focal plane such as only the central beam or a specific diffracted beam (angle), or combinations of such beams.
-By intentionally selecting an objective aperture which only permits the non-diffracted beam to pass beyond the back focal plane (and onto the image plane): one creates a Bright-Field (BF) image (c), whereas if the central, non-diffracted beam is blocked: one may obtain Dark-Field (DF) images such as those shown in (d-e).
-The DF images (d-e) were obtained by selecting the diffracted beams indicated in diffraction pattern with circles (b) using an aperture at the back focal plane.
+By intentionally selecting an objective aperture which only permits the non-diffracted beam to pass beyond the back focal plane (and onto the image plane): one creates a Bright-Field (BF) image (c), whereas if the central, non-diffracted beam is blocked: one may obtain dark-field (DF) images such as those shown in (d–e).
+The DF images (d–e) were obtained by selecting the diffracted beams indicated in diffraction pattern with circles (b) using an aperture at the back focal plane.
 Grains from which electrons are scattered into these diffraction spots appear brighter.
 More details about diffraction contrast formation are given further.

 There are two types of amplitude contrast – mass–thickness and diffraction contrast.
 First, let's consider mass–thickness contrast.
 When the beam illuminates two neighbouring areas with low mass (or thickness) and high mass (or thickness), the heavier region scatters electrons at bigger angles.
 These strongly scattered electrons are blocked in BF TEM mode by objective aperture.
 As a result, heavier regions appear darker in BF images (have low intensity).
 Mass–thickness contrast is most important for non–crystalline, amorphous materials.

 Diffraction contrast occurs due to a specific crystallographic orientation of a grain.
-In such a case the crystal is in a so-called Bragg condition, whereby atomic planes are oriented in a way that there is a high probability of scattering.
-Thus diffraction contrast provides information on the orientation of the crystals in a polycrystalline sample.
+In such a case the crystal is oriented in a way that there is a high probability of diffraction.
+Diffraction contrast provides information on the orientation of the crystals in a polycrystalline sample, as well as other information such as defects.
 Note that in case diffraction contrast exists, the contrast cannot be interpreted as due to mass or thickness variations.